 One nesting species in particular really stands out among the others: the Wood Stork.
 In June 2014, the Department of Interior announced that the U.S. Fish and Wildlife Service had down-listed the Wood Stork from endangered to threatened under the Endangered Species Act (ESA), reflecting a highly successful conservation and recovery effort spanning three decades.
-In recent years, Paurotis Pond has been the nesting site for approximately 400 pairs of nesting Wood Storks, and this seasonal closure is one example of management actions that have contributed to the recovery of the species.
+In recent years, Paurotis Pond has been the nesting site for more than 100 pairs of nesting Wood Storks, and this seasonal closure is one example of management actions that have contributed to the recovery of the species.

 For additional information, contact park information at 305-242-7700 (during regular business hours, Monday – Friday, 8:00 a.m. – 4:30 p.m.).

 WHAT: Seasonal closure of Paurotis Pond and the area beyond the parking area adjacent to the pond, in a continuing effort to protect nesting birds in this area from human disturbance.